-Before installing the inverter, read the entire installation section to determine how you are going to install your MS-E inverter/charger.
-The more thorough you plan in the beginning, the better your inverter needs will be met.
+Before proceeding, read the entire installation section to determine how best to install your MS-E. The more thorough you plan in the beginning, the better your inverter needs will be met.

 2.1.1 Unpacking and Inspection

 Carefully remove the MS-E Series inverter/charger from its shipping container and inspect all contents.
 Verify the following items are included: